Members are the Church. A member is one part of a collective body of disciples who have been reconciled with God because of Jesus.

 This isn’t Netflix or a country club.
 Again, members are the church:

 "In love [God] predestined us for adoption as sons through Jesus Christ…So then you are no longer strangers and aliens, but you are fellow citizens with the saints and members of the household of God’’—Eph.
 1:4-5; 2:19

-You don’t join for the perks–although members do enjoy greater access to The City, and certain volunteer opportunities are only available to members.
-The benefit is that we get to worship Jesus together, serve in His kingdom, and be children of God!
-We enjoy the guidance that his Word provides and, when sin comes between us, we enjoy the reconciliation Jesus’ blood provides.
+Membership isn't about "the perks" (although members do have greater access to Realm, and certain volunteer opportunities are only available to members).
+The benefit of covenant membership is that we get to worship Jesus together, serve in His kingdom, and live united as children of God!
+We enjoy the guidance that his Word provides and, when sin comes between us, we enjoy the reconciliation that Jesus’ blood provides.

 Why Should I Become A Member?

 Anthem Church is a family, adopted by God (Gal.
 4:6-7; Eph.
 1:5).
 We care for each other, pray for each other, and serve together.
 If you’re already a Christian, if you’re already in some form of Anthem community, if you’re already giving of your finances and your time, then you’re already fulfilling some functions of a member.
 Without making an official commitment, however, we cannot provide the same level of pastoral care and community support, in part because we may not know who you are, and in part because the Bible requires that we take care of our family first (Eph.
 2:19 cf. Gal.
 6:10).